akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 Even if they don't have permission to edit, all PIM users will be able to read data quality insights on all attributes.
 :::

 From the `data quality panel`, you can view attribute labels and options with spelling mistakes.
 By clicking on the link, you land on the **settings** screen from which you can correct these mistakes hence improving your consistency grade. _(Enterprise Edition only)_

 ![Image data quality spellcheck on attribute option](../img/data-quality-spelling-option.png)

 ## Improve data quality on variant products and product models

-If you work with variant products, you will see slight differences between simple products, product models and variant products.
+There are a few differences in quality score displays and calculation between simple products, product models and variant products.

-To help you craft compelling product experiences, the **quality score** aims at helping you improve the data quality of your end-customer facing product data.
-The product your customer is interested in is the product variant.
-Therefore, the **quality score** is calculated and displayed only at the variant level.
+The **quality score** aims at helping you improve the data quality of your end-customer facing product data.
+The product your customer will buy is the product variant.
+Therefore, the **quality score** calculated at the variant level is the score taken into account to monitor your catalog data quality on the dashboard.

 For **product models**:
 ![Image data quality product model panel](../img/data-quality-model-panel.png)
+- The quality score is calculated on the attributes at the product model level only.
+- The quality score representation is different to help you understand at a glance which level you are viewing and improving.
 - Recommendations are given for attributes at the product model level.

 For **sub-product models**:
+- The quality score is calculated on the attributes at the product sub-product model level only.
+- The quality score representation is the same for sub-product and product models.
 - Recommendations are given for attributes at the product model and sub-product model levels.
 By clicking on an attribute name, you can go and improve an attribute in the product model or sub-product model.

 For **variant products**:
 ![Image data quality variant panel](../img/data-quality-variant-panel.png)
 - The quality score is calculated on the attributes that can be improved at all levels, therefore, it reflects the data quality of the product that will be published.
+- The quality score representation is the same for variant and simple products.
 - Recommendations are given for all attributes by clicking on an attribute name, you can go and improve an attribute in the product model, the sub-product model or the variant product.

 ## Improve data quality on attribute labels and options _(Enterprise Edition only)_

 From the `Settings` you can check and improve the data quality of your attribute labels and options.